-The 7 Things No One Tells You Before You Go Into Sales
+The 7 Things No One Tells You Before Going Into Sales

 Most well-meaning people stick to the usual talking points when discussing sales jobs.
 “You’d be really good at it,” or “It’s a great way to make money,” are common.
 But unless you speak to someone who has made sales their career and is willing to be completely honest with you, you’re not going to get the truth.